roadrunner-server/docs/plugins/locks.md

 The RoadRunner lock plugin is a powerful tool that enables you to manage resource locks in their applications using the RPC protocol.
 By leveraging the benefits of using GO with PHP, it provides a lightweight, fast, and reliable way to acquire, release, and manage locks.
-With this plugin, you can easily manage critical sections of your application and prevent race conditions, data corruption, and other synchronization issues that can occur in multi-process environments.
+With this plugin, you can easily manage critical sections of your application and prevent race conditions, data corruption, and other synchronization issues that can occur in multiprocess environments.

 {% hint style="warning" %}
 RoadRunner lock plugin uses an in-memory storage to store information about locks at this moment.
 When multiple